NOAA-National-Severe-Storms-Laboratory/atd-wx-scripts/alford-grl-qlcs/readme.txt

 The ATD data relevant to the included scripts are housed at data.nssl.noaa.gov.

-The SAMURAI analyses relevant to the included scripts are housed at DOI: XXXX.
+The SAMURAI analyses relevant to the included scripts are housed at DOI: 10.5281/zenodo.15485125.